 - On the Summary pane, copy the Role ARN.
 You'll need this Amazon Resource Name (ARN) in the next section.

 For more information, see Permissions for CloudWatch Logging.

 Add the IAM role in the API Gateway console

 Note: If you're developing multiple APIs across different AWS Regions, complete these steps in each Region.

-- For CloudWatch log role ARN, paste the IAM role ARN that you copied.
+- Under Settings, for CloudWatch log role ARN, paste the IAM role ARN that you copied.

 - Choose Save.